Kennong09/budgetme/src/components/goals/README.md

    - Make a contribution (navigates to GoalContribution)
    - Edit or delete the goal
 5. **CreateGoal.tsx** handles the goal creation flow with form and review steps
+6. **EditGoal.tsx** handles the goal editing flow with form and review steps
-6. **GoalContribution.tsx** handles the process of contributing funds to a goal
+7. **GoalContribution.tsx** handles the process of contributing funds to a goal

 The components are designed with a clear separation of concerns, with each handling a specific part of the goal management functionality while maintaining consistent styling and user experience throughout the application.